Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 The other thing: cold exposure is overblown in the popular version.
 Yes, research shows norepinephrine elevation, but systematic reviews also show acute cold generally impairs immediate cognitive function [4].

-The resilience vs. cognition distinction is important here.
+Distinguishing cold exposure resilience from direct cognitive enhancement matters here.
 Where the real benefit is – and where I have seen it in my own life – is in psychological resilience.
 A cold plunge does not make you smarter on day one.
 But building the habit of doing something uncomfortable, measuring yourself anyway, and not letting discomfort derail you builds mental toughness that supports long-term cognitive consistency.
 That is worth something, but it is a different claim than “cold plunges enhance focus.”
 Be honest about which benefit you are actually pursuing.

 Conclusion: your next steps